ospalh/3d-printing/Seifenspenderdeckel/description_pitcher.md

 ## Post-printing

-The lid itself doesn’t need much work.
+This doesn’t need much work.
 Maybe a bit of sanding to get a nice round top edge.

 ## how des